Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Real-time Chat Application Example

 Let's build a simple real-time chat application using WebSockets and React.
+This will provide a practical example of how to implement React chat application functionality.

 Setting Up the WebSocket Server